ninesystems/Virtual-tryon/README.md

 - [ ] Add PD measurement & frame fitting algorithm
 - [ ] Remove License Screen, previously added when it was a paid software.
 - [ ] Add a logo so we can grow community
+- [ ] Make easily integrateable like any jquery plugin.
+- [ ] Remove junk files & data.
+- [ ] Make analytics working so people could know what frame has highest hits.